mathworks/Infusion-Pump/README.md

 The simulation of the infusion pump physical model, command generator, and its control.
 Run this model to simulate the controller.

-#### Infusion Pump Plant Model: InfusionPumpPlantModel.slx
+#### Plant Model: InfusionPumpPlantModel.slx

-DC motor and drive system have been implemented to depress plunger
+DC motor and drive system have been implemented to depress plunger.

-#### Infusion Pump Software Model: InfusionPumpSoftwareModel.slx
+#### Software/Controller Model: InfusionPumpSoftwareModel.slx

 Contains motor controller, occlusion detection and supervisory logic.
 Goal is to deliver fluids into patient's body in a controlled manner.
 Supervisory logic is primarily used to control fluides into patient's body.
 Motor controller is used to drive DC motor and drive system.
 Occlusion detection detects resistance in delivery line.